Manley is PDPA Chairman and remains active on the exhibition circuit (credit:Global Darts)

 Mardle, who retired from professional competition in 2011 and now works as a pundit and commentator with Sky Sports, believes the current crop of players need to be better represented by an independent body.

-Manley, who served as Mardle’s best man at his wedding, has laughed off the suggestions, responding: “I did see the interview and eventually I got myself off the floor and stopped laughing, it was quite funny.
+Manley, who served as Mardle’s best man at his wedding, has laughed off the suggestions, responding: “I did see the interview and eventually I got myself off the floor and stopped laughing, i t was quite funny.

 “If anyone really did take that seriously then bless them!”